BDC Hamburger Icon

 The strongest brand names are distinctive.
 When someone hears your brand name, they should associate it only with your company’s products or services.

 Steer away from descriptive words related to your product, such as “Yummy Yogurt” or “Durable Tires.”
-You can, however, combine words to create a descriptive brand name, such as “Yumgurt” or “DuraTire.”
+However, you can combine words to create a descriptive brand name, such as “Yumgurt” or “DuraTire.”

 Gather your team to brainstorm characteristics, values and emotions related to your brand offering.
-Then try the following:
+Then, try these strategies:

-• Combining words: Examples of word-combination brand names include PayPal and Snapchat.
+• Word combinations: Examples of word-combination brand names include PayPal and Snapchat.

-• Changing the spelling: Examples of spelling changes in brand names include Chick-fil-A or Fiverr.
+• Spelling changes: Examples of spelling changes in brand names include Chick-fil-A and Fiverr.

 • Alliteration: Examples of brand names that use alliteration include Dunkin’ Donuts and Krispy Kreme.

-• Rhyming: Examples of brand names that use rhyming include GrubHub and Reese’s Pieces.
+• Rhymes: Examples of brand names that use rhyming include GrubHub and Reese’s Pieces.

 • Metaphors: Examples of brand names that use a metaphor include Nike and Quartz.